ncbi/dbvar/sandbox/human_non_redundant/README.md

 # Questions or feedback

-For questions or feedback please email John Garner at dbvar-dev@ncbi.nlm.nih.gov
+* Please email John Garner at dbvar-dev@ncbi.nlm.nih.gov
+* Please create an issue on this GitHub page.

-# Thank you!
+# Thanks!

 Thanks for your interest in the dbVar human "non-redundant structural variations" (nr SVs) data files from NCBI.

-Please check back soon for updates.
+Please check back for updates soon.